isabella232/contributions-bot/README.md

 ## Motivation

 [![powered by bot](contributors-page.png)](https://posthog.com/contributors)
-_Among a lot of other things, this bot powers our contributors page at PostHog_
+_Among a lot of other things, this bot powers our [Contributors page](https://posthog.com/contributors) at PostHog_

 <br />